Skip to main content

 Treatment Approaches for Dental Nerve Pain

-Desensitising Treatments.
-For mild sensitivity related to exposed dentine, your dentist may recommend desensitising toothpaste, fluoride varnish, or bonding agents.
+For mild sensitivity related to exposed dentine or early enamel wear, your dentist may recommend desensitising toothpaste, fluoride varnish, or bonding agents to help protect the exposed surface and reduce nerve stimulation.

-Fillings or Restorations.
-If tooth decay is identified as the cause, removing the decayed tissue and placing a filling can often resolve the issue.
+If tooth decay is identified as the cause, removing the decayed tissue and placing a filling or restoration can often resolve the issue.
+When the decay has not yet reached the pulp, the nerve may settle and recover — a scenario consistent with reversible pulpitis.

-Root Canal Treatment.
 When the pulp is irreversibly damaged or infected, root canal treatment may be recommended.
-This procedure involves carefully removing the damaged pulp tissue, cleaning the internal canals, and sealing them to prevent reinfection.
+This procedure involves carefully removing the damaged pulp tissue, cleaning and shaping the internal canals of the tooth, and sealing them to prevent reinfection.
+Root canal treatment aims to preserve the natural tooth and relieve pain.

-Extraction.
 In cases where a tooth is too severely damaged to be saved, extraction may be considered as a last resort.
+Your dentist would discuss all viable options with you before recommending this approach.

-Pain Management.
 While awaiting a dental appointment, over-the-counter pain relief such as paracetamol or ibuprofen (taken as directed) may help manage discomfort temporarily.
+However, pain medication addresses the symptom rather than the cause, so professional assessment remains important.

 When Professional Dental Assessment May Be Needed